 Did you notice that this snippet from the book is blue?
 That’s because the book is a beautiful 4-color design with photos and tip boxes and highlights in various colors.
 I am so impressed with the layout of this book, and that’s not bragging because I had nothing to do with it.
-All the credit belongs to the designer at Skyhorse, who worked to make this book not only useful … Read the rest
+All the credit belongs to the designer at Skyhorse, who worked to make this book not only useful and readable but really attractive… Read the rest

 So, two weeks ago, I was out of town staying in a hotel with friends and looking forward to a much deserved vacation, when I started to feel the tell-tale signs of a cold coming on.
 My face hurt, my head throbbed, and by the second day, I had a sore throat.
 I’ve written before about plastic-free traveling as well as plastic-free cold remedies, but I wasn’t prepared for the eventuality of both happening at the same time.
 Crap.
 What was I going to do?
 My neti pot was at home.
 So were most of my cloth handkerchiefs.
 And I had no idea how to get soup or cough remedies without plastic in this unfamiliar place.

 At first, I tried to manage the symptoms without plastic.
 I drank a lot of water (due mostly to my friend’s helpful nagging.)
 I found a glass jar of honey and some lemons at the local grocery store.
 And I found Woodford Reserve bourbon–which comes with a wood/cork stopper instead of a plastic cap or BPA-lined screw cap–at… Read the rest